ebp-nor/workshop-2024/day1_genome_assembly/10_Rapid_curation.md

 After this is finished, you should be left with an iyAthRosa.pretext file which can be used for manual curation.

-If you don´t want to wait for your scripts to finish, and you want to start curating right away, we have provided both the files you need to do so.
+If you don´t want to wait for your scripts to finish, and you want to start curating right away, we have provided the file you need to do so.
 To download the PRETEXT file to your local computer, open a new terminal window, navigate to where you want to place the file, and use the code below:

 ```
-scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/data/iyAthRosa1/pretext/iyAthRosa.pretext .
+scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/data/iyAthRosa1/pretext/iyAthRosa_30x.pretext .

 ```

+There is also a version based on 22x PacBio reads in the same location.
+One difference is that there is more scaffolds/contigs in the 22x version.

 ## Software versions used
 ```